pimcore/pimcore/doc/01_Getting_Started/02_Advanced_Installation_Topics.md

 }
 ```

-Make sure to register your listener/subscriber under `config/installer.yaml` like described in [Preconfiguring the Installer](#preconfiguring-the-installer).
+Make sure to register your listener/subscriber under `config/installer.yaml` as described in [Preconfiguring the Installer](#preconfiguring-the-installer).

 ```yaml
 services: